royaltm/spectrusty-tutorial/step5.md

 }
 ```

 The method's signature has changed, and the more elaborate constraint is needed as we are now using a generic `U` type instead of `UlaPAL` struct.
 Next, we have to make room for the audio frames in the `blep` buffer.
 Different chipsets can have a different number of cycles per frame, and so the duration of the single-frame pass can change.
-Lastly, we need to add a way to pass keyboard events to the [128 keypad][SerialKeypad].
+Lastly, we need to add a way to provide keyboard events to the [128 keypad][SerialKeypad].

 [UlaCommon] is a trait that groups various commonly used functions for ULA family chipsets.
 [UlaAudioFrame] is a trait that groups audio-related functions.